Are You Alienated, Jealous, Adaptable, Loveable

 Are You Loveable

 A story within a story.
 1928, the year of the Republican convention that nominated Herbert Hoover for the presidency.
-Reporter T. O. Mulhall’s train is stalled on the way to St. Louis.
+Reporter T. O. Mulhall’s train is stalled on the way to Kansas City via St. Louis.
 He crosses paths, In a small Illinois town, with Alfred Oliver—and Oliver’s protégé, aspiring actress Paulette St. Genevieve.
-Stuck sharing one of the Bay Tree House’s poorly vented rooms, the trio make small talk, leading to Oliver’s account of the infamous (or as infamous as his own exclusive coverage could make it) Bradshaw case.
+Stuck sharing one of the Bay Tree House’s poorly ventilated rooms, the trio make small talk, leading to Oliver’s account of the infamous (or as infamous as his own exclusive coverage could make it) Bradshaw case.

 Powell Kenzie has wandered, living the life of a vagabond, since his discharge from the army.
 The year is 1948.
 He finds himself in a small town, by watchman Lloyd Guy given temporary berth in the remains of the Drybrook works.
 On the hill opposite the highway that divides them, is the empty Drybrook house.
 Powell, taken with an urge to settle, conceives a plan to prove his usefulness.
 He meets Heinz Rohdl, an immigrant chemist, a man seemingly insane.
 Then a visitor named Summers arrives to tell a ghost story.
 Powell finds an ally in Isobel Gilshannon, wife of Dennis Tovey.
 Tovey himself is of a disreputable local clan, and proves not altogether a friend.